ACMolina0805/Metacrafters/Course 3/README.md

 ### Executing program

-* After deployment, you can call the gameStatus(uint teamA, uint teamB) function to check the current game status based on team scores.
+* After deployment, add points to teamA and teamB using the pointSystem(uint point1, uint point2) function.

 Example:
 ```
-gameStatus(24, 24);
+pointSystem(5, 3);
 ```
-This will revert with the message: "Deuce: Game cannot finish yet." because both teams are tied at 24.
+This will add 5 points to teamA and 3 points to teamB.
+Note: If a team reaches or exceeds 25 points, further points cannot be added, and the transaction will revert with the message "Cannot add more points!
+Game already finished."

+* Use the gameStatus() function to check if a team has won.
+It ensures that a team must lead by 2 points after a deuce (when both teams reach 24).
 * Call the isNegative() function to verify that the team scores are non-negative.